qchenevier/MBA_memoire/doc/quotes.md

 Dell outperformed by cutting dealers out of the distribution process, building to order rather than to inventory, fostering a disciplined, extremely low-cost culture [@Treacy1993].

 General Electric reinvented its operating model-the way it made, sold, and distributed appliances.
 GE introduced the "virtual inventory," a computer-based logistics system that allows stores to operate as though they had hundreds of ranges and refrigerators in the back room when in fact they have none at all.
 They have instantaneous access to GE's on-line order-processing to place orders for next-day delivery.
 Dealers have had to give up some independence from the supplier.
 Virtual inventory works better than real inventory for both dealers and customers and saves about 12% of distribution and marketing costs to GE.
 With Direct Connect, GE knows that vendors' orders are, in fact, actual sales to customers.
 GE links its order-processing system to other systems involved in forecasting demand and planning production and distribution.
-The company now, in eﬀect, manufactures in response to customer demand instead of to inventory.
+The company now, in effect, manufactures in response to customer demand instead of to inventory.
 It implemented automated inventory replenishment and invoice-less payments and integrated disparate logistics systems [@Treacy1993].

 Companies that have adopted a strategy of operational excellence also have built their operations around information systems that emphasize integration and low-cost transaction processing [@Treacy1993].

 **Customer Intimacy**

 Those pursuing a strategy of customer intimacy continually tailor and shape products and services to fit an increasingly fine definition of the customer.
 Customer-intimate companies are willing to spend now to build customer loyalty for the long term.
 They typically look at the customer's lifetime value to the company, not the value of any single transaction.
 Their first priority is to make sure the customer gets the right product.
-Such companies understand well is the diﬀerence between profit or loss on a single transaction and profit over the lifetime of their relationship with a single customer.
+Such companies understand well is the difference between profit or loss on a single transaction and profit over the lifetime of their relationship with a single customer.
 They know that not all customers require the same level of service or will generate the same revenues.
 They deploy CRMs that segment its services with great eﬃciency, to direct certain value-added services or products to a specific group of clients [@Treacy1993].

-Kraft has the information systems, analytical capability, and educated sales force to allow it to develop as many diﬀerent so-called micro-merchandising programs for a chain that carries its products as the chain has stores.
+Kraft has the information systems, analytical capability, and educated sales force to allow it to develop as many different so-called micro-merchandising programs for a chain that carries its products as the chain has stores.
 It had to create the organization, build the information systems, and educate and motivate the people required to pursue a strategy of customer intimacy.
 Kraft decentralized its marketing operation in order to empower the people actually dealing with the customer.
 It also is giving them the data they need to make intelligent recommendations.
 Kraft has assembled a centralized information system.
 Its business processes stress flexibility and responsiveness.
 Its information systems collect, integrate, and analyze data from many sources.
 Its organizational structure emphasizes empowerment of people working close to customers, and its hiring and training programs stress the creative decision-making skills required to respond to individual customer needs.
 Its management systems recognize and utilize such concepts as customer lifetime value [@Treacy1993].

 **Product Leadership**